A Typical Day in Drug Rehab

 If you’re expecting a hotel setting with breakfast in bed, you’re set for a disappointment.
 Sleeping in is not part of any drug rehab program.
 Expect to get up fairly early in the morning, but your reward is a healthy breakfast.
 After that, you’ll usually have a chance to shower or groom before attending your first class or activity.

 Activities might range from yoga to meditation, but the general idea is to get you moving and fully coherent.
 A drug rehab program won’t expect you to jump out of bed and start with calisthenics, so don’t be scared.
 The goal is to break the cycle of associating your mornings with recovering from last night’s binge and to replace that behavior with a positive outlook toward the new day.
 It’s about re-training your brain.
-Part of your treatment and any properly formatted recovery process will include helping you to develop healthy, new habits that become second nature after your discharge.
+Part of your treatment and any properly formatted recovery process will include helping you to develop healthy, new habits that become second nature after you’re discharge.

 I resisted every part of the morning routines when I first went through drug rehab.
 I just felt that sleep alone would do the trick.
 After awhile, I got bored.
 I finally embraced the plan, slowly at first.
 I feel that if I had just stopped being stubborn, I could’ve cut my time at rehab in half.